UK Council for Psychotherapy

 • Ether (Hearing) - Can we be expansive, giving space to us & others

 Our Biology & Instincts We may ignore, deny the qualities of our biology (see also Reflecting Upon Our Mortality) - the natural process of being human, the energy of our animal and basic survival instinct (albeit primitive at times), the flesh and blood of our basic instincts and biological reality of who we are.
 We all have a genetic inheritance influencing and governing aspects of our life, our physicality and psychological development.
-These genes interact, turn on and off in relationship to the external environment and internal environment - how we think, feel, envision, etc. Epigenetics research demonstrates our emotions regulate our biology, change our gene expression (see also Free Will & Relationship To Fatalism, Preordainment, Determinism, Indeterminism & Randomness, Karma, Nature & Nurture - Dilemmas, Challenges).
+These genes interact, turn on and off in relationship to the external environment and internal environment - how we think, feel, envision, etc. Epigenetics research demonstrates our emotions regulate our biology, change our gene expression also through environmental experiences (see also Free Will & Relationship To Fatalism, Preordainment, Determinism, Indeterminism & Randomness, Karma, Nature & Nurture - Dilemmas, Challenges).
 Certain emotions, reactions can be experienced as biological responses (often powerfully sensed physically from the vitality of our body - see also Our Painbody) - our shame, fear, being surprised, disgusted.
 How these alongside our intuition, instincts affect us can be explored in the counselling or psychotherapy.
 Our basic and sometimes base aspect of ourself can be a disowned shadow part of us, affecting what consciously, unconsciously arouses us, overwhelms us, biologically drives our feelings, thoughts and behaviours (see also Unwanted Habits & Addictions Counselling London).
 This may include our responses (e.g. emotional stress, fear and anxiety) to food, danger, threat and aggression, loss of status, power, territory, loneliness, pain, excitement, sex and lust (see also Men & Women).
 And women also have their own biological clock.
 (Our hormones to some extent regulate & control everything in our body & influence our emotions and passions, e.g. our appetite through leptin, our stress levels through cortisol, our bonding through oxytocin.)
 The impact of our moods during menopause (an aspect of ageing) can be underplayed alongside the psychological impact, possibly affecting our esteem, which may bring feelings of sadness, anxiety.
 Counselling for menopause can also be offered.
 Often linked to our early bonding patterns, attachment style, these strong instincts and biological imperatives can arouse powerful responses in us (see also Physical Feelings, Somatic Reactions, Other Reactions) and can especially emerge when we are lost, stuck, tired, hungry, angry, irritable, under threat, traumatised, conflict, loss, separation affecting our nervous system and basic need for survival, safety, food, shelter, comfort, relationships, connections (see also Getting Our Basic Dependency Needs Met In A Healthy, Loving Relationship).
 It may be very essential to act from this instinctual place, yet other times essential to choose not to (see also Emotional Responsibility, Emotional Energy, Emotional Health, Emotional Wellbeing, Emotional Evaluation, Emotional Strength, Emotional Resilience, Emotional Intelligence, Emotional Growth, Emotional Maturity - Being Emotionally Connected).
 Sometimes our will can be captured by our desire.
 Listening to and compassionately taking charge of our instinct, arousal levels without giving them energy (creatively diverting certain instinctive energies when we need to) so we can swiftly move on, utilising our wisdom, ability to reflect, may help us to have a sense of interconnectedness, acceptance, forgiveness, allowing for any integration and healing. (see also Accessing Motivation, Taking Loving Action, Acting From Our Personal Will, Heart)

 Counselling in London & Psychotherapy in Camden, near Kings Cross - tiredness, fatigue, vitality